awslabs/aws-config-engine-for-compliance-as-code/README.md

 5. Store all historical data of all the changes by storing the compliance record in a centralized and durable Amazon S3 bucket.
 6. Deploy easily in dozens of accounts: by having a 1-step process for any new application account via AWS CloudFormation.
 7. Protect the code base: by centralizing the code base of all the compliance-as-code rules in a “compliance account”.
-8. Enable a cost-effective approach by limiting the number of individual AWS Config Rules, when required.
-9. Make use of the AWS Config Rules Dashboard to display the details of compliance status of your AWS resources by setting up Config Aggregator.
+8. Make use of the AWS Config Rules Dashboard to display the details of compliance status of your AWS resources by setting up Config Aggregator.
-10. Notify on non-compliant resources by triggering an Amazon SNS topic.
+9. Notify on non-compliant resources by triggering an Amazon SNS topic.

 ## Demo
 See a demo there: https://youtu.be/VR_4209ewIo?t=40m